2026

 VIP Area

-There will be wheelchair accessible toilets located throughout each Brighton Pride site.
+There will be accessible toilets located throughout each Brighton Pride event site operating under the national key scheme.

 Mental Health and Wellbeing